Angolan War of Independence: The 4 and 10 February events at Luanda

 The MPLA always officially claimed to be the originator of the attacks.
 However, this is contested.
 Several sources indicate the Angolan nationalist mixed race priest Manuel das Neves as the perpetrator of the attacks.
 Apparently this was also the PIDE theory, which arrested and sent him to the Metropole, where he was interned in religious houses.

 An emotional funeral for the deceased police constables was held on 5 February, which was attended by thousands of persons, the majority being white inhabitants of Luanda.
 During the funeral, riots broke out, which would cause additional dead.
 There are several contradictory versions of what happened.
 The anti-Portuguese line states that the riots were originated by the whites, who desired to revenge the dead police constables, committing random acts of violence against the ethnic black majority living in Luanda's slums (musseques).
 Contrary versions state that the riots were caused when provocative shots were fired near the cemetery where the funeral was being held, causing panic among the attendants.
-The riots caused a number of dead, which number varies accordingly with the sources.
-The anti-Portuguese line describes a massacre carried away by the white inhabitants and the security forces, with hundreds of blacks being killed.
-Following this line of thought:
+The riots resulted in numerous deaths, though the exact number varies depending on the source.
+Accounts critical of Portuguese rule describe the events as a massacre carried out by white residents and security forces, with hundreds of Black Angolans killed.
+According to this perspective:

 The Portuguese vengeance was awesome.
 The police helped civilian vigilantes organise nightly slaughters in the Luanda slums.
 The whites hauled Africans from their flimsy one-room huts, shot them and left their bodies in the streets.
 A Methodist missionary... testified that he personally knew of the deaths of almost three hundred.